SRGBmods/QMK-Binaries/README.md

 ---

 ### Directions ###
+**If you are using VIA currently, you should save your current mappings (layout) e.g. back it up with VIA before flashing that way you can restore it once the flash is complete!**

 To use these files you may find [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases/) helpful.

 Or if a Sonix based firmware [these directions](https://sonixqmk.github.io//SonixDocs/install/#4-flashing-the-firmware) should help.